jensengroup/AL_paper/README.md

 - **`all_PADRE/`** – Results *with* PADRE data augmentation. `10k/` is DDS10; `130k/` is DTP.
 - **`01_BestCombosDTP/`** – A curated collection of the best descriptor/model combinations for the **DTP** dataset, as shown in the main paper.
 - **`02_BestCombosDDS10/`** – Same as above, but for the **DDS10** dataset.
-- **`datasets/`** - Contains pickle files.
-These are handled by the [MDRMF](https://github.com/MolinDiscovery/MDRMF) package and contains featurized datasets.
-Here, the datasets are also given as csv files.
 - **`starting_SMILE_sets/`** - The starting sets for the active learning experiments.

 ## Reproducing Experiments